Ba Dinh Square Hanoi – The Sacred Heart of Vietnam’s Capital

 President Ho Chi Minh reads the Declaration of Independence

-Beyond being the location where Uncle Ho (President Ho Chi Minh) read the Declaration of Independence and lived and worked, Ba Dinh Square is now the venue for many important events in the country, including crucial meetings of the National Assembly, the Central Party, and the Government.
+Beyond being the location where Uncle Ho (President Ho Chi Minh) read the Declaration of Independence and lived and worked.
+Ba Dinh Square is now the venue for many important events in the country, including crucial meetings of the National Assembly, the Central Party, and the Government.
 This includes rallies, parades, and processions on significant holidays.
 Particularly, every day of the week, there are solemn flag-raising ceremonies (at 6:00 AM in summer and 6:30 AM in winter) and flag-lowering ceremonies (at 9:00 PM) held at Ba Dinh Square.
 If you visit Hanoi during these hours, you will have the opportunity to witness these ceremonies.

 What to experience at Ba Dinh Square in Hanoi?